XinyiXu-773/global-market-analysis/README.md

 data/           # Cleaned and merged datasets used for analysis presentation/   # Project presentation slides images/         # Dashboard screenshots and GIF demo

+---

+## Tools & Skills Demonstrated

+- Power BI: data modelling, DAX, interactive dashboards
+- R: k-means clustering, segmentation analysis
+- Data preparation: data cleaning, reshaping, integration
+- Business analytics: translating analytical results into strategic insights

+---

+## Notes

+- The .pbix file is tracked using Git LFS due to file size
+- Dashboard screenshots and GIF previews are provided to demonstrate interactivity without requiring a download
+- This project was completed as part of an academic team assignment, with individual contributions focused on data preparation, segmentation analysis, and dashboard design
+- Business analytics: translating analytical results into strategic insights